 3 How to address current situation Rents and service charges Rent Setting 3.1 In accordance with the Rent Standard for 2020, rent increases for 2023/24 would have been increased by the September 2022 CPI plus 1%.
 September CPI was 10.1%, which would have resulted in a rent increase of up to 11.1%.
 3.2 However, as part of the autumn statement, Government have imposed a cap on social housing rent increases for 2023/24 of 7%.
 Government understands the need to protect our residents during a cost-of-living crisis but also the pressures social housing provides face with investing in their existing stock and providing much needed new affordable homes.
 3.3 Although rents can be increased by up to 7%, social housing providers have the freedom to apply a lower increase or to freeze or reduce the rent if they choose to do so.
 3.4 Official guidance was released by Government on 14 December 2022.
 The rent cap is to protect existing tenants only.
 The formula rent (a nationwide calculation) will still increase by the September CPI plus 1%.
 The Council has no option on this, and it will affect new tenancies only.
 3.5 ESC has a commitment to providing all tenants with a home at a decent home's standard, as well as investing in its existing housing stock to meet the Councils aim of becoming Carbon Neutral by 2030, while building much needed new homes for those waiting on the housing register.
 3.6 The balance between service provision and protecting current tenants have been carefully considered, and as a result of that, a rent increase of up to 6% for 2023/24 is proposed in this report.
 3.7 Not all tenants will see a rent increase of the full 6% proposed due to social rents being capped at the formula rent value plus flexibility allowance and affordable rents being capped at the Local Housing Allowance (LHA) rate (inclusive of service charges).
 The Government has confirmed the LHA rate will be frozen for a third year.
 Therefore, tenants on an affordable rent already charged the LHA rate will see no increase in their rents.
 This has contributed to the average increase being less than 6%.
-3.8 As part of a rents and service charge audit taking place at ESC during 2022/23, some tenants will see their rents decrease as corrections are processed on their rent accounts.
-A separate Report 'Housing Regulation' will be presented to Full Council in January 2023 with the background and full details of this audit.
-As part of this report, it is proposed that ESC will make use of the rent flexibility available to social housing landlords (see paragraph 2.9).
+3.8 Shared Ownership tenants are not protected by the Governments 7% rent cap, however Councils are invited to apply a voluntary rent cap for these tenants.
+ESC will be applying the voluntary rent cap, and the proposed 6% rent increase will be applied to these tenants also.
+3.9 As part of a rents and service charge audit taking place at ESC during 2022/23, some tenants will see their rents decrease as corrections are processed on their rent accounts.
+A separate Report 'Housing Regulation' was approved at Full Council on 25 January 2023 with the background and full details of this audit.
+As part of this report, it was approved that ESC will make use of the rent flexibility available to social housing landlords (see paragraph 2.10).
 No tenant will have to pay more than they currently pay with the introduction of using the rent flexibility and it will not impact on rent increases for 2023/24 being capped at 6% for ESC tenants.
-3.9 Rent setting takes place during February each year to ensure the most up to date rents are used as a base and reduces the chance of manual updates relating to properties re-let between February and March (before the new rent values apply).
-3.10 Applying a 6% rent increase in 2023/24, gives an average rent increase of £3.89 per week.
-In Table B below, the average rent value for 2022/23 takes into consideration anticipated corrections to rent accounts, and both take into consideration the utilisation of rent flexibility.